mylivn-gmbh/jobs/ios-developer.md

 - You always do your best to deliver your code on time and achieve the best quality and you are never satisfied until your task is done.
 - You prefer reading and understanding documentation rather than the first upvoted answer on Stack Overflow.

+## Your roles
+- Build new features and improve existing ones for our iPhone app.
+- Collaborate with a team around you and help in its development processes early on.
+- Join in with cross-functional teams to define, design and ship new features.
+- A chance to enrich our team with your knowledge and your innovative ideas.
+- You continuously discover, evaluate and implement new technologies to maximize quality and efficiency.

 ## Nice to have
 - Experience with reactive patterns.

-## What we offer
+## Benefits
+- A modern, open-plan office in the heart of a thriving business district in Munich
+- Small, well-structured teams with international colleagues
+- Non-hierarchical structure and a fast decision-making process

-- The opportunity to work on the latest iOS features.
+- The opportunity to take part in developing a new social network
-- Flat team structure and open communication.
-- MacBook Pro as your working station.
-- Multicultural and English-speaking environment.

-Are you interested?
-Please contact us!
+- Barbeque parties on our rooftop terrace
+- A chill zone with a PlayStation, books and free drinks

-hr@mylivn.com
+Send your application to hr@mylivn.com

+## JOIN US!